-Title of each class Trading symbol Trading symbol Name of each exchange on wh Common stock, \$0.01 par value per share e AYI New York Stock Exchange Indicate by check mark whether the registrant (1) h during the preceding 12 months (or for such shorte requirements for the past 90 days.
-Yes \square No \square Indicate by check mark whether the registrant has Regulation S-T (§ 232.405 of this chapter) during t files).
-Yes \square No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, o emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check m revised financial accounting standards provided pursu S . tended transition period for complying with a any new or Indicate by check mark whether the registrant is a sh ell company (as defined in Rule 12b-2 of th e Exch nange Act).
-Yes \square No \square Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.
-Common stock - \$0.01 par value - 35,705,420 shares as of March 26, 2021.
+Title of each class Trading syn nbol Name of each exchange on which registered Common stock, \$0.01 par value per share AYI New York Stock Exchange Indicate by check mark whether the registra during the preceding 12 months (or for suc requirements for the past 90 days.
+Yes ☑ h sho rter period that the registrant w , ' , - Indicate by check mark whether the registr Regulation S-T (§ 232.405 of this chapter) files).
+Yes $\square$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or a emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer √ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ Indicate by check mark whether the registrar nt is a shell company (as defined in Ru ıle 12b-2 of the Exch ange Act).
+Yes $\square$ No $\square$ Indicate the number of shares outstanding of f each of the issuer's classes of comm on stock, as of the la atest practicable date.
+Common stock - \$0.01 par value - 35,70 8,130 shares as of June 29, 2021.